comred22/Game-jam-Fixed-Code/README.md

 https://patycake.itch.io/techno-bug-game The link to the orginal entry.

-It was super rough and not refined, reguardless I a learned alot as a leader and a developer.
+It was super rough and not refined, reguardless I learned a lot as a leader and a developer.

 I strongly feel every dev should write a post mortem so bellow is my post mortem.